 - 1. We recommend that all samples be tested in triplicate.
-All incubations are performed at room temperature (22°-27°C).
+Incubations are performed at either 4°C or room temperature (22°-27°C).
 To avoid cross contamination, do not re-use plate sealers. - 2.
 Determine the number of strip wells required and place them into the holder supplied.
 Return the unused strips to the bag, tape closed, and refrigerate. - 3.
-Pipette 100 μ L each of: blank, controls, and test samples into appropriate wells and cover with plastic plate sealer.
-Incubate for 1 hr. - 4.
-Wash plate 4 times with ~150 μL/well PBST using a multichannel pipette, a squeeze bottle, or an automatic plate washer.
+Pipette 100 $\mu$ L each of: blank, controls, and test samples into appropriate wells and cover with plastic plate sealer.
+Incubate overnight (or ~16 hour) at 4°C with gentle shaking. - a.
+Note: Optimal incubation time may need to be determined for efficiently capturing ubiquitinated target proteins. - 4.
+Wash plate 4 times with $\sim$ 150 $\mu$ L/well PBST using a multichannel pipette, a squeeze bottle, or an automatic plate washer.
 After the last wash, remove the last droplets of buffer by lightly tapping the plate (upside down) on paper towels or other blotting paper.
 DO NOT ALLOW WELLS TO DRY COMPLETELY. - 5.
-After blotting, add 100 μ L of diluted target or tag specific antibody to each well, cover with plastic plate seal and incubate for 1 hr. - 6.
+After washing, add 100 $\mu$ L of diluted target or tag specific antibody to each well, cover with plastic plate seal and incubate for 1 hr. - 6.
 Wash wells as described in step 4. - 7.
-Add 100 μ L of diluted appropriate secondary antibody conjugated with HRP to each well, cover and incubate for 1 hr. - 8.
+Add 100 $\mu$ L of diluted appropriate secondary antibody conjugated with HRP to each well, cover and incubate for 1 hr. - 8.
 Wash wells as described in step 4. - 9.
-Detect the signal using luminescence detection reagent.
+Detect the signal using colorimetric detection reagent. - 10.
+For colorimetric detection, add 100 $\mu$ l of Colorimetric Reagent to each well, and incubate for 1-30 minutes.
+A blue color will develop and can be read at Absorbance 650 nm using the plate reader.
+When the solution has turned to a bright blue color (absorbance 650 = ~1.0) proceed to step 12. - a.
+Note: Longer incubation which makes the color darker blue might saturate the signal after adding stop solution.
+Do not let the signal saturate. - 11.
+To stop the reaction, add 100 μl of Stop Solution.
+The solution will change color from blue to yellow.
+Measured the Absorbance at 450nm within 30 minutes of adding the stop solution.